Diet reduced fluid retention

 I replaced her normal salt with potassium and herb salt, as potassium will help with fluid balance and she could then still have her foods tasting salty.
 The salty meats had to go and be replaced by ‘normal meats’ and loads more vegetables.

 It didn’t take long for Eileen’s body to respond and by week two she was taking her grandkids to the park or local pool instead of being perched in front of the television all afternoon.
-Not only is this lifestyle healthier for Eileen, it was also benefitting her grandchildren.
+Not only is this lifestyle healthier for Eileen, it also benefitted her grandchildren.

 I do hope they all stick with it.